Qusay77/cypress-project/src/packages/Table/Requirments.md

 # Cells can be custom and can have interactive elements

-# Row can be expanded and the expandable can be custom element
+# Row can be expanded and the expandable can be a custom element

 # Sort functionality can be customized